Skip to content

 Translate Tab

-1. Service Selection: Choose DeepL, OpenAI, or Google Translate
+1. Service Selection: Choose DeepL, ChatGPT, Google Translate, Gemini, or Claude

-2. Language Selection: Source and target language dropdowns
+3. Language Selection: Source and target language codes

 Settings Tab